BryanApellanes/bamdb/bamdb/README.md

-# BAMDB
+# bamdb

-**bamdb** is used to manage, generate and run code related to data access objects used to store and read data from relational database management systems and data repositories.
+The tool **bamdb** is used to manage, generate and run code related to data access objects.
+Data access objects are used to store and read data from relational database management systems and data repositories.
+Additionally, **bamdb** can host data access service api endpoints and it provides command line access to CRUD (Create, Retrieve, Update, Delete) functionality exposed by such services.

-## Generator parameters
+## Generator
+The following describes options for generating data access objects.

+### Required parameters
-- --from - The source that data structures are derived from.
+- **--from** - The source that data structures are derived from.
+This can be one of the following:
+  - *database connection string* - specify a connection string to an existing database for one of the supported relational database types, see [From an existing database](#from-an-existing-database).
+  - *path to a .NET assembly* - specify the path to an existing .NET assembly that contains data types that are intended to be persisted.
+See, *fromNamespace* in [Optional parameters](#optional-parameters).
+  - *path to directory containing c# code files* - specify the path to an directory that contains c# code files.
+To generate data access code for classes in a specific namespace specify the *fromNamespace* parameter.
+See, *fromNamespace* in [Optional parameters](#optional-parameters).
+  - *path to an open api specification* - specify the path to an open api specification.
-- --out - The destination to write generated files to.
+- **--out** - The destination to write generated files to.
+This can be one of the following:
+  - *directory path* - specify the path to a directory where generated code files are written
+  - *assembly path* - specify the path to an assembly and the generated code files are compiled to the specified file.

-## Optional generator parameters
+### Optional parameters

 - --checkForIds:***[true | false]*** - Checks that source data types have an Id property and throws an exception if it is missing.
 - --fromNamespace:***[namespace]*** - The namespace to look for data types in.
-- --schemaName:***[schemaName]*** - The name to give to the schema.
+- --schemaName:***[schemaName]*** - The name to give to the gnerated schema.
 - --templatePath:***[/filesystem/path/to/templates]*** - Override the default templates with those found in the specified directory.
 - --toNamespace:***[namespace]*** - The namespace to place generated classes into.

-## Generate C# data access object classes
+### Generate C# data access objects
 There are a number of different options to generate C# classes for data access operations.

 - From an existing database
 - From C# source files
 - From an existing assembly
+- From an open api specification
 - From a javascript literal file

 These options are discussed further in the following sections.